 There are so many to choose from that it's overwhelming.

-Best Amazon Alexa Devices of 2023
+Best Amazon Alexa Devices

 Alexa lovers everywhere, pay attention.
 Out of the many options, we’ve picked the three best Amazon Alexa devices for your home (and car).